HEART DISEASE

 {06630} subendocardial MI

-{06654} good necrosis and polys (NOTE: the myocyte are homogenized rather than pyknotic; that still means "dead")
+{06654} good necrosis and polys (NOTE: the myocyte nuclei are homogenized rather than pyknotic; that still means "dead")

 {06443} road-kill, lots of polys, fibers very dead; good contraction bands remain